JushBJJ/Mr.-Ranedeer-AI-Tutor/README.md

 *Warning: Web Browser and Wolfram Version of Mr. Ranedeer is susceptible to losing personality and may not function fully as intended.

+*Also Warning: The quality of outputs may vary depending on how OpenAI updates GPT-4, it may be either worse or better than a few weeks ago.

 _If you are using the ChatGPT web interface, API costs will not apply._

 ## Previous Versions